james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 But other things were properly alien.
 You start being in rooms where decisions happen differently.
 Less "what's the right technical solution?" and more "what's the right thing to do given these competing priorities, this deadline, and these stakeholders who all want different outcomes?"
 The inputs are messier.
 The feedback loops are longer.
 You don't get the satisfying green tick of a passing build at the end of the day.

 I think the biggest adjustment in those early weeks and months, was realising that my output was no longer something I could point at.
-As an engineer, I could show you the PR, the feature, the fix.
+As an engineer, I could show you the tickets I'd shipped that week, the phsyical outputs IE a feature, or new layer of observability.
 As a manager, my best work is often invisible — it's the meeting that prevented a problem, the conversation that kept someone from burning out, the decision that gave the team space to do their best work.

 A big part of those early months was working alongside a supportive product counterpart.
 He backed me from early on, but not easily — he challenged me in the right ways.
 At times it was uncomfortable, but looking back, that discomfort was growth.
 Comfort rarely is.